linuxontheweb/LOTW/README.md

 ## The Whole Idea

-LOTW is all about porting the Linux/Unix textual configuration ethos into the modern web environment.
-Furthermore, the desktop environment is minimal and therefore highly configurable.
-Out of the box, the only visible UI element (other than the desktop) is the window minimizer bar.
-It is essential that all tasks (such as resizing windows and changing icon locations) can be accomplished via the keyboard.
+LOTW is all about porting the Linux/Unix text-based command and configuration ethos into the modern web environment.
+The desktop environment is minimal and very configurable.
+Out of the box, the only visible UI element (other than the desktop) is the bar where minimized windows go.
+It is essential that all tasks can be accomplished via the keyboard (e.g.  resizing windows and changing icon locations).